Activision Patents Pay-To-Win Matchmaker - Slashdot

 Incidentally, why can you patent such stuff? this is both trivial and highly immoral.
 Both should make this completely non-patentable.

+Thanks for the hint, I was tempted for a while to buy it.
+These days, I carefully stay away from "easy" games, because they bore me pretty fast.

 Is this like Hearthstone?
-(Score:1)
+(Score:3, Funny)

 I once got in to Hearthstone briefly.
 This was the first time I have ever tried a card game or anything like that.
 Let me also say that I have been in to game theory since the 70's, probably before the Hearthstone's developer's parents were even born.

 I first learned how the game worked.
 I was able to climb to the top rankings even then.
 I then developed a set of Lua scripts that calculated the best plays based on the game at hand.
 Well, in short, I got banned.
-Not because they thought I was using a bot or c
+Not because they thought I was using a bot or cheating (and I wasn't, I was just playing as a regular human-controlled, me), but because I won too often even against people that payed lots of money for superior stacks that should have wiped me off the floor.

 Re: (Score:2)